-- 1. The Shady Grove Sector Plan, under heading "Transportation Management District": "In the Shady Grove Policy Area, strive for a transit ridership goal of 35 % for residents within the Shady Grove Policy Area, 25 % for residents elsewhere in the Sector Plan, and 12.5% for employees of office development traveling to work." - 2.
-The Shady Grove Sector Plan, under the heading "General Staging Provisions": "Each development receiving preliminary plan approval within the Shady Grove Metro Station Policy Area that generates at least 100 additional peak-hour vehicle trips, excluding pass-by trips, is required to enter into a Traffic Mitigation Agreement (TMAg) in compliance with the Planning Board's policies.
-The trip mitigation requirement for this agreement is 50 percent of the residential-related vehicle trips and 65 percent of the non-residential-related vehicle trips that would otherwise be expected based on countywide trip generation rates prior to any applicable deduction, such as proximity to a Metrorail station.
-The breakdown in the reduction of trips should be identified in the contractual agreement.
-County-owned property in the Shady Grove Policy Area is required to enter into a TMAg on all new development or redevelopment with no deduction of existing trips." - 3.
-The Great Seneca Science Corridor Master Plan: "Before Stage 2 begins . . . [a]ttain an 18 percent non-auto driver mode share (NADMS)." - "Before Stage 3 begins . . . [a]ttain a 23 percent NADMS."
+In the Shady Grove Policy Area, the goal is a transit ridership goal of 35% for residents in the Shady Grove Policy Area, 25% for residents elsewhere in the Sector Plan, and 12.5% for employees of office development traveling to work.

+Each development that receives preliminary plan approval in the Shady Grove Metro Station Policy Area and generates at least 100 additional peak-hour vehicle trips, other than pass-by trips, must enter into a Traffic Mitigation Agreement (TMAg).
+The trip mitigation requirement for this Agreement is 50% of the residential-related vehicle trips and 65% of the non-residential-related vehicle trips that would otherwise be expected, based on countywide trip generation rates before any applicable deduction, such as proximity to a Metrorail station.
+The breakdown in the reduction of trips should be identified in the Agreement.
+County-owned property in the Shady Grove Policy Area must enter into a TMAg on all new development or redevelopment, with no deduction of existing trips.